TalKleinBgu/Facial_Recognition_using_one_shot_learning/README.md

 ## 🧠 Project Overview

 This project focuses on training a **Siamese Neural Network** on the [LFW-a Dataset](http://vis-www.cs.umass.edu/lfw/) to verify whether two face images belong to the same person.
 The network learns a similarity function rather than a direct classification.
+> 📄 Our work is based on the paper:
+> **[Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)** by Gregory Koch et al.
+> This architecture forms the foundation of our approach to comparing face embeddings.
 ---

 ## 📁 Dataset Summary